 2000 – 2007

-In 2000, a significant step took place: the media company acquired its current name.
+In 2000, a significant step occurred: the media company adopted its current name.
 In the new logo, it is written as a single word on a single line.
 To differentiate the two words, they are colored differently: “sesame” in green and “workshop” in blue.
 Above them is a geometrically disproportionate house, as if drawn by a small child.
 This is how the designers visualized the concept of “family.”
 And to indicate that a future genius grows within these walls, they added a yellow star with a zigzag tail.

 2007 – 2018